vberkoz/fuelsync/CONTEXT.md

 - Users can log refills with automatic consumption calculations
 - Users can track basic expenses
 - Users can view simple statistics and charts
-- Responsive design works on mobile and desktop
+- ✅ Responsive design works on mobile and desktop with mobile-first approach

 ## Design Principles
 - **Simplicity First**: Quick entry forms (3-tap refill entry)